Review cross-posted on our sister site: Caterpickles.com.

 So we don’t need this book.
 I’m not entirely sure why it’s even on our bookshelves.
 The Four-Year-Old is calm, polite, and perfectly pleasant at all times.

-Does it help?
 I can’t speak for The Four-Year-Old, but it does help me.
 My daughter is funny, smart, and so verbally precocious that it is easy to forget that she’s only four.
-Four-Year-Olds, even verbally precocious ones, are still building their tool chests for dealing with anger and other emotional fallout from life’s setbacks.
+Four-year-olds, even verbally precocious ones, are still building their tool chests for dealing with anger and other emotional fallout from life’s setbacks.
 This book gives me a way to start helping her.